SandroMiguel/php-type/README.md

 [![license](https://img.shields.io/badge/License-MIT-blue.svg?style=flat)](LICENSE)

-A PHP library designed for validating field values, ensuring data integrity, and suppressing linter alerts.
+PhpType is a PHP library meticulously crafted for validating field values, safeguarding data integrity, and quelling linter alerts.
+It goes beyond mere linting concerns by seamlessly incorporating runtime checks.
+These runtime checks act as a robust validation layer during code execution, ensuring that your data aligns with the specified types.
+This dual approach not only suppresses linter warnings but also fortifies your application's integrity, instilling an extra level of confidence in your data handling processes.

 ## Features